A Single View of Marriage |

 "Like a dog that returns to its vomit is a fool who repeats his folly." — Proverbs 26:11 (NASB)

 But what if vomit is all you have left, and is the closest you'll ever get to the opposite sex?
-The Christian church rightly preaches against pornography, yet does nothing to address the very reasons why we crave it so much—let alone communicate anything about them.
+The Christian church (on rare occasion) rightly preaches against pornography, yet offers no encouragement to men (or fraction of women) in the midst of the battle against it, and does nothing to acknowledge or address the very reasons why we crave it so much—let alone communicate anything about them.
 And the truth is, sometimes it feels precisely like vomit is all that's available.
 We may feel as though we will never experience genuine respect, love, interest/concern from people—especially women.

 Pornography is therein so prevalent because we sense that it's the only alternative to the things we long for in real life—i.e. it's "as good as it gets" for most of us in terms of any kind of association or connection with women (or for women, the opposite sex).

 Many women, wives especially, justifiably hate pornography because they can't compete with the endless young women in the images and videos.
 However, most of these same wives refuse to let their husbands enjoy looking at them, because of body image issues, dislike of sex, etc. So husbands hear the "Don't look at them!" message.
-Yet what complicates this is the accompanying message "And don't look at me!" that comes across in the lack of positive body image that many women struggle with.
+However, though no inherent fault of their own, what complicates this is the accompanying message "And don't look at me!" that comes across in the lack of positive body image and self-confidence that many women struggle with.
 The women in porn don't seem to have that problem (I say "seem", because the eyes don't lie, and at times, many of them are actually communicating messages of anxiety, shame, worry, or fear).

 So what does life look like after you've been addicted to porn, and have experienced a measure of healing from it?
 How long does it last?
 After all, you know the lies it tries to sell, and that in the long term it's not going to make you feel any better.
 You know it's not an option, and don't want to hide anything.
 What do you do with women you see around you that you find to be beautiful?
 And I don't solely mean the temptation of 'ideal' (using that term loosely) physical female beauty via pornography—but the female form in general, wherever it exists and is encountered?
 It will always elicit some kind of response from us—even independently of lust—and we deeply long for the appropriate chance to express all the feelings of love, admiration, fascination, and desire we have felt (but were forced to suppress) for decades when we see it.

 Yet your circumstances likely haven't changed, and your desire and search for worth, value, affirmation, acceptance, and longing to finally experience intimacy as God designed you to hasn't stopped—in fact, only increased in their intensity as the months and years go by.
 Deep down, each of us longs to know that we are somehow lovable, pleasing, and both physically and sexually desirable to members of the opposite sex.
 On their own, these are not sinful qualities or wanton traits that we crave fulfillment to.
 Yet in the absence of biblical sexual fulfillment, pornography presents itself as the purveyor of "For you, this as good as it gets—it's all you're ever going to get."
-And it's very difficult to not believe that.
+And it's impossible to not believe that, because God makes absolutely no guarantees of sexual fulfillment whilst simultaneously being the creator of the unrelenting issue of sexuality.

-The greatest challenge of our faith versus pornography is the virtual suppression of the truth of beauty of the female form, as well as the denial of our desire to express that sense of overwhelming awe and longing for intimacy in a tangible way.
+The greatest challenge of our faith versus pornography is the virtual suppression of the truth of beauty inherent in the female form, as well as the denial of our desire to express that sense of overwhelming awe and longing for intimacy in a tangible way.

 So you strive to focus on several truths in which God has used to spare you from a complete relapse:

-The church, in effect, tells us to use sublimation (which, incidentally, comes from Freudian psychology) in dealing with sexual temptation.
-Burn off enough sexual energy, and temptation won't bother you so much.
+The church, in effect, tells us to use sublimation (the diversion of the energy of a sexual or other biological impulse from its immediate goal to one of a more acceptable social, moral, or aesthetic nature or use) in dealing with sexual temptation.
+Sublimation, incidentally, comes from Freudian psychology).
+The notion that if you burn off enough sexual energy, temptation will virtually vanish.
 Really?
 In essence, what's being said is: "You need to stay busy enough serving God and people so that you won't have time to be sexually tempted."
 Let's check reality on that: know any pastors or ministry workers who caved to sexual temptation?
 Were they idle?
 They are, in fact, some of the busiest people on the planet, and frequently serve others with little thanks or gratitude in return.
 Did they "exercise out" that sexual energy they had?
 Remember that exercise builds testosterone—the hormone primarily responsible for the strength of the sex drive in both men and women.
-Sexual temptation, at its core, is a perpetual hard-wired physiology and heart struggle that wrestles with the plight of men (and women) in regards to their propensity toward physicality and sexuality.
-Not a busy-or-not or excercise-or-not issue.
+Sexual temptation, at its core, is both a perpetual hard-wired physiology and heart struggle that wrestles with the plight of men (and women) in regards to their propensity toward physicality and sexuality.
+Not a busy-or-not or exercise-or-not issue.

 "But the Lord said to Samuel, "Do not look at his appearance or at the height of his stature, because I have rejected him; for God sees not as man sees, for man looks at the outward appearance, but the Lord looks at the heart."" — 1 Samuel 16:7 (NASB)

 So I don't have a pornography filter on my computer.
 Why?
 First of all, because filters are inherently flawed.
 They simply cannot fully protect me against pornography.
 There are images on a number of sites that they can't easily guard against: image searches on the web (with unnamed or misnamed imagery) and Wikipedia (with increasingly pornographic imagery being used in various articles) are two such examples.
 When you're learning to ride a bicycle, at some point you remove the training wheels.
 You cannot rely on them for the long term.
 Filters also cannot protect me from my thoughts and the images already burned into my mind, nor can I escape living in a world that is rapidly becoming more invasive and aggressive in its opposition to God and His design for sexuality.
 Some examples?
-I've been bombarded with near pornographic images on the slew of TVs surrounding me at Applebees while simply waiting for my food with my family, and the FCC is currently trying to eliminate its ban on full frontal nudity and profanity on TV.
+I've been bombarded with near pornographic images on the slew of TVs surrounding me at Applebees while simply waiting for my food with my family.
 In early 2012, Dawn Hawkins from Morality in Media, spoke up about a nearby passenger who was looking at pornography near her on a Delta flight.
 When she complained, another woman nearby stood up and told her, "Be quiet.
 Nobody cares."

 The best filter is a changed heart—one that recognizes the ugly lies that pornography, lust, and immorality are, while esteeming the beauty of what God intended sexuality and marriage to be.
 Immodest dress/fashion, magazine covers at supermarket checkouts—even TV ads—aren't going to going away; in fact, they're going to get worse.
 You have to first and foremost recognize and disarm the motives and intent behind whatever you may encounter, and God has to place within you a repulsion for it.
 The answer lies in the completely different focus and perspective than simply avoiding or not doing.
 It's in living out the truth of God's Word: honoring Him, respecting women, and calling on the carpet the lies and intentional twisting of sexuality for what it is.
 But the component of female beauty (which ironically, God designed to have such an impact on us) is a very difficult one—perhaps the most trying challenge in making sure our perspective and hearts remain right before God.